Viktor Suvorov

 After defecting to the United Kingdom in 1978, Suvorov began his writing career, publishing his first books in the 1980s about his own experiences and the structure of the Soviet military, intelligence, and secret police.
 He writes in Russian with a number of his books translated into English, including his semi-autobiographical The Liberators (1981).
 In the USSR, according to Suvorov and according to an interview with the former head of the GRU, he was sentenced to death in absentia.

 In his military history books, he offers an alternative view of the role of the USSR in World War II; the first and most well-known book on this topic being Icebreaker: Who started the Second World War?.
 The proposed concept and the methods of its substantiation have caused numerous discussions and criticism in historical and social circles.
-In Icebreaker, M Day and several follow-up books Suvorov argued that Joseph Stalin planned to use Nazi Germany as a proxy (the “Icebreaker”) against the West.
+In Icebreaker, M Day and several follow-up books Suvorov argued that Joseph Stalin planned to use Nazi Germany as a proxy (the "Icebreaker") against the West.
 The books are based on his personal analysis of Soviet military investments, diplomatic maneuvers, Politburo speeches and other circumstantial evidence.

 Suvorov also wrote a number of fiction books about the Soviet Army, military intelligence and the pre-war history of the USSR.
 The trilogy Control, Choice and Snake-eater was a bestseller and was approached for movie adaptations.
 According to Novye Izvestia, an online newspaper, the circulation of some of Suvorov's books exceeds a million copies.

 Early years

 Suvorov, born Vladimir Bogdanovich Rezun, comes from a military family of mixed Ukrainian-Russian descent; his father, Bogdan Vasilyevich Rezun, was a veteran of WWII and a Ukrainian, while his mother Vera Spiridonovna Rezun (Gorevalova) is Russian.
 According to his own statements, Suvorov considers himself, his wife and children to be Ukrainians.
 He was born in the village of Barabash, Primorsky Krai; raised in Ukraine's Cherkasy, where his father served.
 The family subsequently settled in Ukrainian Soviet Socialist Republic after his father's retirement.

 According to Suvorov, he went to first grade in the village of Slavyanka (Primorsky Territory), then studied in the village of Barabash.
 In 1957, after graduating on four classes, at the age of 11 he entered the Suvorov Military School in Voronezh (from 1958 to 1963).
 In 1963, the school was disbanded, and the students, including Rezun, were transferred to the Kalinin (now Tver) Suvorov Military School (from 1963 to 1965).
-In 1965, Rezun graduated from said school and was admitted without examinations to the second year of the Kiev Higher Combined Arms Command School then named after General Mikhail Frunze (now Odessa Military Academy).
+In 1965, Rezun graduated from said school and was admitted without examinations to the second year of the Kyiv Higher Combined Arms Command School then named after General Mikhail Frunze (now Odesa Military Academy).